A terror of a different kind stalks the streets of revolutionary Paris.

 “You've never heard of Catherine Theot?
 She thinks she has visions, talks to angels, that kind of thing.
 Says that Citizen Robespierre is some kind of prophet.”

 “You've stared into the jaws of hell.
-Hell hunts you, even now,” said the old woman’s voice.
-“Your heart bleeds; let me hold it.”
+Hell hunts you, even now,” said the old woman.
+“Your heart bleeds.
+I can make it whole.”

 “Are you sure she's mad?” said Chastel.

 “Place your hand on my belly and feel the new Messiah growing within!”

 “Pretty sure,” said the guard.
 “This next is the one you want.”
 He banged on the door of the next cell.
 “You have a visitor!” he said.

 “Tell whoever it is to go drown himself in piss,” said a voice from inside.
 The soldier opened the door.

 The cell smelled of waste.
 A mattress of straw was the only furnishing.
 A man with an unwholesome pallor lay on it, covering his face with one hand for protection from the glaring sun coming through the bars on his window.
 He parted his fingers just wide enough to see who was there and then groaned.

 “Oh do leave me alone, Chastel,” said the Marquis de Sade, rolling over.
 “I don't have the strength for whatever silly thing you want.
 I am suffering from a terrible inflammation of the rectum today.”